 The telltale sign of impostor syndrome is a disconnect between perceived and actual performance.
 “Impostors” have ample objective evidence that they are doing well—good performance reports, promotion history, grades, etc. Yet they feel that somehow they've been faking it or skating along on thin ice.
 Any minute now, they are going to be ummasked and revealed to be a fraud.

 Impostor syndrome has been studied by researchers for over three decades.
-One striking characteristic is that although impostors crave acknowledgement and praise for their accomplishments, they do not feel comfortable when they receive it.
+One striking characteristic of the syndrome is that, although impostors crave acknowledgement and praise for their accomplishments, they do not feel comfortable when they receive it.
 Instead, praise makes them feel anxious because they secretly feel they do not deserve it.
 After all, they think, I'm just faking it—unlike everyone else here who seems to know what they're doing.

 If you suffer from it, take heart from the fact that over 70% of people studied report having experienced it at one time or other in their lives.
 Also take heart from the fact that people who are high achievers are the very ones who are mostly likely to suffer from impostor syndrome.
 Both men and women experience impostor syndrome, but they tend to respond to it quite differently.
 In a study involving 135 college students, women who scored high on measures of anxiety and impostor syndrome also worked harder and competed harder to prove themselves.
 Men who scored high, on the other hand, avoided situations where their weaknesses could be exposed.
 Their primary motivation was to consistently appear strong by pursuing activities that were likely to showcase their strengths.